1NF1N18Y/Points-Masternodes/doc/init.md

 Copy mergexd.init to /etc/init.d/mergexd.
 Test by running `service mergexd start`.

-Using this script, you can adjust the path and flags to the mergexd program by setting the MERGEXD and FLAGS environment variables in the file /etc/sysconfig/mergexd.
+Using this script, you can adjust the path and flags to the mergexd program by setting the POINTSD and FLAGS environment variables in the file /etc/sysconfig/mergexd.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X